 Building the Compressor piping system in Caesar II

 In Fig. 1, a typical piping model connected to a centrifugal compressor and scrubber is shown.
-If we have to analyse such systems then the following steps we have to follow:
+If we have to analyze such systems then the following steps we have to follow:

-- Model the pipe from isometrics in similar way as you normally do for the other systems.
+- Model the pipe from isometrics in a similar way as you normally do for the other systems.
 Use Line parameters from PMS and Line List.
-If the line is insulated then take exact density of the insulating material as that value will impact the analysis.
-If fluid density is available then use it otherwise leave it blank (zero density as normally gas).
+If the line is insulated then take the exact density of the insulating material as that value will impact the analysis.
+If the fluid density is available then use it otherwise leave it blank (zero density as normally gas).
 A Caesar plot of the above system is shown below for your reference.

 - It is very difficult to model the compressor using GA drawings and get the actual thermal displacements at the nozzle points.
-So vendor provides the thermal displacement values at operating temperature.
+So the vendor provides the thermal displacement values at operating temperature.
 So now find the compressor nozzle displacements from GA drawing or mail communications and input the same at compressor nozzle node as shown in Fig 3.

 - Model the scrubbers taking data from Vendor GA.

 - Now prepare all the load cases and run the system statically to check the results.
-Make the system stresses within code allowable limit.
+Make the system stresses within the code allowable limit.
 Make scrubber nozzles within vendor allowable.
-Refer the next paragraphs for compressor nozzle qualification.
+Refer to the next paragraphs for compressor nozzle qualification.

 - Individual component forces (Fx, Fy, Fz and Mx, My, Mz, each component at each nozzle) at nozzle point must be within the limit specified in code.
 (For equations refer annex 2E of API 617)

 - The resultant force and resultant moment of each nozzle (suction and discharge separately) must be within limit specified in code.
 (For equations refer annex 2E of API 617)

 - The combined resultants of the forces and moments of the inlet, sidestream, and discharge connections resolved at the centerlines of the largest connection (resolution point) should not exceed the limit specified in code.
 (For equations refer annex 2E of API 617)